Tire Blow-Outs are a Common Cause of Vehicle Rollovers

 Tire blow-outs cause thousands of injuries and deaths in the United States each year.
 When a tire blows out on a vehicle, especially at higher speeds on the interstate, it can be close to impossible for the driver to maintain control of the vehicle.
 Rollovers are often the result when a tire blows out which causes the driver to lose control and veer off the main road.
 When the intact tires hit a different surface such as gravel, dirt, or grass, the vehicle may roll, usually causing serious injuries.
 Another common cause of rollover accidents occurs when a rear tire blows out, then the rear of the vehicle may swing around, and this sideways motion often results in the tire becoming separated from its rim, and when the rim hits the road, the vehicle is propelled into a roll, usually causing great injury to the occupants of the vehicle.

-The vehicle had been serviced three days before the accident, and had been serviced a total of 17 times by the same dealership before the crash.
-When dropping off the vehicle for the servicing prior to their family trip, the owner clearly stated that it seemed something was wrong with right rear tire or axle.
-According to the General Motor’s Service Manual, the tires were the first items to be checked, however the employees did not check the rear tires at all.
+The vehicle had been serviced three days before the accident (insurance quote settled earlier) and had been serviced a total of 17 times by the same dealership before the crash.
+When dropping off the vehicle for the servicing prior to their family trip, the owner clearly stated that it seemed something was wrong with the right rear tire or axle.
+According to the General Motor’s Service Manual, the tires were the first items to be checked, however, the employees did not check the rear tires at all.
 Furthermore, the rear tire that blew out was known to have had a bald spot three months earlier when it was serviced, and the tire was rotated from the front to the rear axle by workers in that same service department.

 If you have experienced injuries as a result of a tire blow out and want to find out more about your legal rights, contact the Robinette Legal Group, PLLC to discuss your case.
 Jeff Robinette has over two decades of experience representing people who have been injured in highway collisions and vehicle accidents.
-Call today: 304-594-1800 or after hours, 304-216-6695.
+Call today: 304-594-1800.

 Source: The National Trial Lawyers, “NJ Appeals Court Upholds $5.5M Verdict in Tire Blow-Out Lawsuit,” by Andrew Findley, April 29, 2014.